-The procedures in this chapter guide you through upgrading the Sentinel appliance.
-You can either choose to upgrade Sentinel without upgrading the SLES operating system or upgrade both Sentinel and the SLES operating system.
-Since Sentinel 8.2 appliance includes SLES 12 SP3, the SLES 11 updates channel is now deprecated and will be removed when SUSE ends general support for SLES 11.
-Therefore, you should upgrade to Sentinel 8.2 appliance, which includes SLES 12 SP3 operating system to continue receiving operating system updates.
-You need to upgrade Sentinel before you upgrade the operating system.
+- The Sentinel 8.2 appliance includes SLES 12 SP3 because the SLES 11 updates channel is now deprecated and will be removed when SUSE ends general support for SLES 11.
+Therefore, you should upgrade to SLES 12 SP3 operating system to continue receiving Sentinel and operating system updates. - You can upgrade to later versions of Sentinel only if you upgrade the operating system to SLES 12 SP3.
+This is because later versions of Sentinel are available only on the SLES 12 channel.